abbaspour/replate/readme.md

     - `business.`: for businesses users
     - `admin.`: for replate admin users
 - Auth0 for CIAM
-- Cloudflare D1 for our core operational database and CRM
+- Cloudflare D1 per-component operational databases (Admin, Business, Donor)
 - Terraform for platform provisioning
 - [ReactAdmin](https://marmelab.com/react-admin/) is a front-end SPA technology for business website `business.`
 - Client side React is a front-end SPA technology for consumer website `donor.`